Dimension 1 - Social Strategy

 Scoring guidance

-- Score “no” if the provider has not set any targets.
+• Score “no” if the provider has not set any smart targets for its social goals.

 Sources of information